Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of public transportation in Surry Hills is rated as excellent, with residents typically located just 118 meters from the nearest transport stop.
-On average, service frequency across all routes amounts to 2,128 trips per day, which equates to approximately 438 weekly trips per individual stop.
+Transport accessibility is rated excellent, with residents typically located 118 meters from the nearest stop.
+Service frequency averages 2,128 trips per day across all routes, equating to approximately 438 weekly trips per individual stop.

 Frequently Asked Questions - Transport